You’ve bought a package of flax seeds that are lying around in your cupboard without being used.

 Now: rancidity isn’t dangerous, but it will make your flaxseed taste and smell bitter, so you’re better off binning rancid flaxseed.

 As a result, ground flax seeds last 1-3 months past their best-by date if unopened.
-Once you open the package, expect it to last 3 months in the fridge.
+Once you open the package, expect it to last three months in the fridge.

 The Health Benefits of Flax Seed